benjystanton/benjystanton.github.io/_posts/2014-09-28-making-responsive-html-emails.md

 ---
+layout: post
 title: Making responsive HTML emails
-author: benjystanton
-layout: post
-permalink: /blog/making-responsive-html-emails/
+date: 2014-09-28 20:04:40
-categories:
+categories: design email
-  - Design
-  - Email Design
 ---

 This is a run down of my process for designing, building and testing responsive HTML emails.
 I’ve also included lots of links to articles and resources for further reading.

 <!--more-->